Google is finally giving users the option to change their Gmail address without deleting their account or making a new one, and it’s so easy to do.

 For as long as Gmail has existed as a Google product, changing an “@gmail.com” email address was impossible without deleting the account or creating a new one.
 For users who have a Google Account with a third-party email, this has never been an issue.
 For those who need to change the address itself, the new change will allow for that.

 Late last year, Google started rolling out the ability to do just that, and has been accelerating the rollout more recently.
-The support page that showed this functionality was only appearing in other languages initially, but finally expanded to the main English page as of this week.
+The support page that showed this functionality was only appearing in other languages initially, but has since expanded to most regions.

 Google notes that users who change their Gmail address will still retain the previous account address, although it’ll exist as an alias.
 Both email addresses will receive mail.
 For instance, if you change your Gmail address and someone emails the old address, received emails will appear in the same account with the new alias.